 Immunity following infection is seen and appears to be long lasting.
-At this time the only treatment available is symptomatic.
+Currently, the only treatment available is symptomatic.
 No vaccine is available although more than 10 candidate vaccines have advanced to phase 1 clinical trials and one has started phase 2 clinical trial.
 However, a particular challenge is the waning incidence of ZIKV.